Strong negation in the theory of computable functionals TCF: The Theory of Computable Functionals TCF

-Then by induction on formulas, we can extend \textbf{EF} to (almost) all formulas.
+Then by induction on formula, we can extend \textbf{EfQ} to (almost) all formulas.
 Namely, we need to exclude some non-terminating inductive predicates e.g., $\mu_X(X\to X)$.
-For simplicity we just restrict ourselves to inductive predicates $\I$ that are inhabited i.e., there exists a term $t$ with $t\in\I$.
-In particular, this is the case if $\I$ has a clause $(i<k)$ and $X$ does not occur freely in any of the premises $A_{i\nu}$. \end{remark} \begin{proposition}[\textbf{EF}] For any formula $A$, such that all occurring inductive predicates in $A$ are inhabited, we have that
+For simplicity, we restrict ourselves to inductive predicates $\I$ that are inhabited i.e., there exists a term $t$ with $t\in\I$.
+In particular, this is the case if $\I$ has a clause $(i<k)$ and $X$ does not occur freely in any of the premises $A_{i\nu}$. \end{rem}

-\end{proposition} Finally, the case of nested inductive and coinductive predicates will be handled by the following \textit{monotonicity}-property. \begin{proposition}[Monotonicity] If $X\in\mathbf{SP}(A)$ is strictly positive in a formula $A(X)$, then